 As mentioned HERE at the end of September an order was given in India to move 184,000 children from institutions back to their families or else into other family-based placements within 100 days.
 In response to this situation, I developed two strategies to help institutions prepare children for the move as well as possible in the limited time allowed and to help organisations support children who had already been moved out with little or no preparation or support, to mitigate the risks of these situations.
 These strategies were written in such a way that they are relevant for India, but can also be used in other countries.

-Continue reading “Rapid Return Strategies”Category: Awareness
+Continue reading “Rapid Return Strategies”Birthday Traditions

 With my birthday coming up this weekend, I guess I had better uphold the tradition created over the past two years of writing a birthday blog (you can read the previous ones HERE and HERE).
 In the previous blogs, I discussed the many children who do not get to celebrate their birthday, either because they grow up in an institution where no one cares about it, or because they do not know when their birthday is because their birth was never registered.
 This year I want to look at the significance of birthday traditions.